 Paying your employees right would seem to be an ethically correct solution.
 But this also is compliance-related as the HMRC isn’t the only one monitoring compliance.
 For an employer, an employee is one amongst a group of other employees, but for the employee that payslip generated is the sole payslip.
 Hence, he or she will do a thorough double-check.
 Thus, discrepancies related to holiday pay or overtime hours will be easily picked up.
 Another element is the National Minimum Wage or NMW.
-In all good faith, the employer might be assuming that he or she paying the employee the right amount.
+In all good faith, the employer might be assuming that he or she is paying the employee the right amount.
 However, it might not always be so.
 In such cases, if the employee complains to the HMRC, they would run an NMW compliance check and arrears as well as penalties would have to be paid, never mind all the hassle of looking up past payment records etc.

 In light of this, the payroll outsourcing cost starts to seem insignificant.
-Also, when giving your payroll to an expert, you don’t get peace of mind in the bargain.
+Also, when giving your payroll to an expert, you get peace of mind in the bargain.
 One aspect is the compliance-related angle, where you are assured, things will be done following the legislation, while another element is that deadlines will be met.
-This in itself alone is a relief, especially since payroll deadlines are such a regular feature.
+This in itself is a relief, especially since payroll deadlines are such a regular feature.
 Thus, it just goes to show how seriously the government takes payroll.